 The 2017 Pre-delivery Property Management Services Agreement expired on 31 December 2019.
-The 2019 Pre-delivery Property Management Services Agreement expired on 31 December 2023.
-On 29 December 2023, Shenzhen Fantasia and Shenzhen Colour Life Property Management entered into the 2023 Pre-delivery Property Management Services Agreement, pursuant to which, Shenzhen Colour Life Property Management agreed to provide Pre-delivery Property Management Services to Fantasia Group on terms no less favourable than those offered by independent third parties to Fantasia Group for comparable services for a term of three years commencing from 1 January 2023 to 31 December 2025 and subject to the annual caps of not exceeding RMB10.0 million, RMB12.0 million and RMB12.0 million for each of the years ending 31 December 2023, 2024 and 2025 respectively.
+On 31 December 2019, Shenzhen Fantasia and Shenzhen Colour Life Property Management entered into the 2020 Pre-delivery Property Management Services Agreement, pursuant to which, Shenzhen Colour Life Property Management agreed to provide Pre-delivery Property Management Services to Fantasia Group on terms no less favourable than those offered by independent third parties to Fantasia Group for comparable services for a term of three years commencing from 1 January 2020 to 31 December 2022 and subject to the annual caps of not exceeding RMB80.0 million, RMB90.0 million and RMB100.0 million for each of the years ending 31 December 2020, 2021 and 2022 respectively.

-For the year ended 31 December 2023, the amounts paid/payable to the Group for the provision of Pre-delivery Property Management Services amounted to RMB3.0 million (31 December 2022: RMB4.7 million), which was within the annual cap of RMB10.0 million (31 December 2022: RMB100.0 million) for the same period.
+For the year ended 31 December 2022, the amounts paid/payable to the Group for the provision of Pre-delivery Property Management Services amounted to RMB4.7 million (31 December 2021: RMB3.3 million), which was within the annual cap of RMB100.0 million (31 December 2021: RMB90.0 million) for the same period.